Published Jul 19, 2022

 Does Medicare Advantage Cover Chiropractic Services?

-Medicare Advantage plans, also known as Medicare Part C or MA plans, are supplemental insurance plans contracted through private insurance companies that are Medicare-approved.
+Medicare Advantage plans, also known as Medicare Part C or MA plans, are private insurance plans contracted through insurance companies that are Medicare-approved.
 MA plans bundle Medicare Part A (hospital insurance) and Medicare Part B together.
 Many Medicare Advantage plans also include prescription drug coverage.

 Chiropractic Care Costs With Medicare Advantage